 • Orchestration layer: Make.com ($30/month), LangChain (open source), or custom code

-Total startup cost: $200-600/month.
-Scale cost grows slowly (maybe 2x at 10x volume).
+Total startup cost is usually $200-600/month before implementation labor.
+Scale cost grows slowly compared with writer headcount, but workflow design, permissions, QA scripts, and review rules determine whether the system actually saves time.
 Learn more about choosing the right agentic AI tools for your needs.

 How long until agentic SEO becomes mainstream?